nstanford5/ERC20/ERC20.md

   V.totalSupply.set(() => totalSupply);
 ```

-Next we'll create the maps that hold balances and allowances for transfer.
+Next we'll create the `Map`s that hold balances and allowances for transfer.
 Then we'll set the `Deployer` balance to the token supply.
-As this DApp has been designed we will use the `balances` map as our database of ownership.
+As this DApp has been designed we will use the `balances` map as our database of ownership. //here oddly worded

 ###### index.rsh
 ```js
   const balances = new Map(Address, UInt);